Taking normal retirement. What you need to do.

 Pillar 2 pensions: Choose how to withdraw your BVG pension

 The minimum requirements for employee benefits insurance from a pension fund are governed by the Federal Act on Occupational Retirement, Survivors' and Disability Pension Plans (BVG).
 Together, Pillars 1 and 2 cover at least 60% of your final salary – enabling you to maintain your accustomed standard of living.
-The BVG allows pension funds to set a normal retirement age that differs from the AHV retirement age – for example, some pension funds have raised the retirement age for women to 65 years.
+The BVG allows pension funds to set a normal retirement age age that is different from the reference age.
+From January 1, 2024, all pension funds must allow early withdrawal from the age of 63 at the latest and, if you continue to work beyond the reference age, allow for continued insurance until the age of 70.

-Some pension funds contact insured or their employer a few months before retirement age so they can make arrangements for the payment of the pension.
-Other pension funds expect the employer to notify them that their employee is retiring.
-If you have any questions, please contact your pension fund.
+Some pension funds contact insured persons or their employer a few months before they are due to reach the reference age in order to make arrangements to pay their pension.
+Other pension funds expect employers to notify them that their employee is retiring.
+If you have any questions, please contact your HR department or pension fund.

 Pillar 3 pensions: Drawing your private pension

 The third pillar covers private pension provision and is voluntary.
 It enables you to build up an additional financial cushion for retirement.
 In addition, private pension provision is the ideal way to systematically close any pension gaps.
 It consists of tied pension provision (Pillar 3a) and flexible pension provision (Pillar 3b).
-A normal payout is possible at the earliest five years before you reach AHV retirement age and at the latest at the end of the month in which you begin drawing your AHV pension.
-For more information, contact the bank or insurance provider with which you opened your third pillar account.
+A normal payout is possible at the earliest five years before you reach the reference age at the earliest and usually on the birthday when you reach the reference age at the latest, unless you can prove that you are still gainfully employed.
+For more information, contact the bank or insurance provider that manages your third pillar account.

 Your Pillar 3a account or safekeeping account must be withdrawn as a lump sum in one go, when it will be subject to a tax on lump-sum payments.
 It may be advantageous to hold multiple Pillar 3a accounts and to spread your withdrawals over different tax years.